 Curtesy of being an English major, I’ve just completed Jane Austen’s Persuasion and felt curious to see the 2022 film adaption.
 Verdict?
 Hmm, chick-flick worthy without a doubt.
 We all love a good fourth-wall breaking, so check for cinematography.
-A++ for the set design, I’d also have a hard time leaving Kellynch Hall.
-The costume design is lovely and a job well done to the hair and make-up team.
+But I think we need to ask ourselves if director, Carrie Cracknell drove too far with her artistic license.
+I know my answer.
+A resounding YES.
+So buckle up and watch the movie at your own peril, my friends.
+I’m going to tell you what the issue is here.

 Anne Elliot?
 Are you sure that’s her?